emmaashraf/LatentG-Loss/README.md

 ### Running Experiments

 To train, test a model with Latent-G Loss, you can use the train and test scripts.
-Also the weights of the trained model can be found in drive link.
+Also the weights of the trained model and papers copy can be found in drive link.

-## 📈 Results
+## Results

 The DualLatentGNet architecture and LatentGLoss presented in this work has demonstrated impressive results in text classification, outperforming traditional machine learning models and competing with leading transformer-based approaches.
 By focusing on efficiency, scalability, and feature extraction, our method provides an alternative to the highly resource-intensive transformer models, proving that performance and computational efficiency are not mutually exclusive.